 To be fair, they once did (though more-humane tests had been invented decades before the story was set), and "the rabbit died" as a euphemism (?) for a positive pregnancy test has lived on.

 The Missing Faction: There are seven Endless: Destiny, Death, Dream, Desire, Despair and Delirium.
 The seventh Endless?
-Used to be Destruction, but he quit when he became depressed by human's increasing capacity for warfare, since he'd Seen It a Million Times before.
+Used to be Destruction, but he quit when he became depressed by human's increasing capacity for warfare, since he'd seen it before.

 Mistaken for Special Guest: In a short promotional piece, "The Castle", the reader is introduced to some of the concepts and characters of the series by way of a story about an ordinary dreamer who is given a tour of Dream's castle after being mistaken for an expected guest.